Shopify/pitchfork/docs/DESISGN.md

     3. write HTTP response back to the client

 * Like Mongrel, neither keepalive nor pipelining are supported.
-  These aren't needed since Unicorn is only designed to serve fast, low-latency clients directly.
+  These aren't needed since Pitchfork is only designed to serve fast, low-latency clients directly.
 Do one thing, do it well;
   let nginx handle slow clients.

-* Configuration is purely in Ruby and eval().
+* Configuration is purely in Ruby.
 Ruby is less ambiguous than YAML and lets lambdas for before_fork/after_fork hooks be defined inline.
-An optional, separate config_file may be used to modify supported configuration changes (and also gives you plenty of rope if you RTFS :>)
+An optional, separate config_file may be used to modify supported configuration changes.

 * One master process spawns and reaps worker processes.

-* The number of worker processes should be scaled to the number of CPUs, memory or even spindles you have.
-If you have an existing Mongrel cluster on a single-threaded app, using the same amount of processes should work.
+* The number of worker processes should be scaled to the number of CPUs or memory you have.
+If you have an existing Unicorn cluster on a single-threaded app, using the same amount of processes should work.
 Let a full-HTTP-request-buffering reverse proxy like nginx manage concurrency to thousands of slow clients for you.
-Unicorn scaling should only be concerned about limits of your backend system(s).
+Pitchfork scaling should only be concerned about limits of your backend system(s).

 * Load balancing between worker processes is done by the OS kernel.